 - Completed Open Tender Process and Selection of Local Madagascar SEIA Consultants.
 Worley Parsons role was to ensure local compliance with IFC standards.
 That said, having local consultants conducting the SEIA is critical because they understand the nuances of the Madagascar regulation and social system.

-- Seek to conclude coal offtakes with third parties – the coal mine is viable with only supplying coal to the power project.
+- Seek to conclude coal offtakes with third parties – coal mine is viable with only supplying coal to the power project.
 Notwithstanding, supplying coal to third parties provides early cashflows prior to commissioning of the power plant.

 - Further explore strategic partnerships for the project (technical, commercial and financial).

-- The power project expected commissioning date is 2021.
+- The expected power project commissioning date is 2021.